Shironex/gh-labels-cli/README.md

 - Fetch user's repositories list
 - Select a repository to manage labels
-- Choose labels to add from a predefined list
+- Choose labels to add from predefined templates
 - Add selected labels to the repository
-- Get all labels from a repository in JSON format
+- Get all labels from a repository and save them as templates
+- Use previously saved labels as templates for new repositories
 - Interactive mode for guided label management

 ## Installation